cve-search/git-vuln-finder/README.md

 # git-vuln-finder

 Finding potential software vulnerabilities from git commit messages.
+The output format is a JSON with the associated commit which could contain a fix regarding a software vulnerability.
+The search is based on a set of regular expressions against the commit messages.

 # Requirements